liupeirong/MLOpsManufacturing/docs/architecture/MLOpsProcess.md

 Data scientists often prefer to use Jupyter Notebooks to do their experiments.
 Asking them to implement Azure ML pipelines from the beginning could hinder their productivity and creativity for the following reasons:

 * Not every Jupyter notebook is going to be a pipeline in production.
-In some cases data scientists need to test many different approaches and ideas before pick the right one.
+In some cases data scientists need to test many different approaches and ideas before picking the right one.
 * It’s too hard to design a pipeline and all the steps at the beginning of the project because you don’t know the most critical blocks and the right split into steps.

 Initial experiments can be done in a notebook, however, there are several signs that indicate maybe it's time to move experiments from a notebook to Azure ML Service: